The IBM i and PHP logos surround a laptop

 PHP Development

-In this blog, I will demonstrate a simple PHP application that is functional, attractive, and extensible using Db2 services, provide insights for why I took the steps that I did, and discuss options you might choose along the way to building your own PHP application.
+In this blog, I will demonstrate a simple PHP application that is functional, attractive, and extensible using Db2 for IBM i, provide insights for why I took the steps that I did, and discuss options you might choose along the way to building your own PHP application.

 Back to top